 Pre-1965 Silver Coins

-Pre-1965 silver coins hold a unique position in the world of numismatics and precious metal investing.
-Known for their historical significance and intrinsic value, these coins are sought after by collectors and investors alike.
+Pre-1965 silver coins hold a unique position in numismatics and precious metal investing.
+Known for their historical significance and intrinsic value, these coins are sought after by collectors and investors.
 This article explores what Pre-1965 silver coins are, the concept of debasement, the effects of the 1965 coinage changes, and how the spot price of silver impacts these coins’ intrinsic value.

-Pre-1965 silver coins are U.S. Mint issued prior to the composition change in 1965 that contain significant amounts of silver.
-Specifically, these coins include coins like Mercury Dimes, Washington Quarters, and Walking Liberty Half Dollars that were minted with 90% silver.
+Pre-1965 silver coins containing significant amounts of silver were issued by the U.S. Mint before the composition change in 1965.
+These coins include Mercury Dimes, Washington Quarters, and Walking Liberty Half Dollars minted with 90% silver.

 Over time, the value of these coins has appreciated not only for their collectible aspect but also for their silver content.
 Many investors view these coins as a hedge against inflation and a store of wealth, making them a popular choice for those looking to diversify their investment portfolios.